MIDI technology is all around you.

 It's inside musical instruments,

-computers, cell phones, and many other products from well known
+computers, tablets, smart phones, stage lighting, audio mixers, and many other products from well known

 Harry Gregson-Williams' Production Suite